brendancrebs/butler/specs/language_options.md

 - Type: string

 - Description: `standardLibrary` is a command to return an array of standard library dependencies for a language.
+This command should return a list of dependencies represented by a list of strings.
+Like the other options, this list should be piped to butler.
+Optionally, the user can supply whether the language version corresponding with the standard library dependencies has changed by returning a boolean `true` or `false` as the first value of the list.
+If a language version has changed, a full build will be triggered.

 - Example: